Australian rules football in Victoria

-In Victoria, Australian rules football is the most popular sport overall, being the most watched and second most participated code of football.
+In Victoria, Australian rules football (known mainly as "football" or "footy") is the most popular sport overall, being the most watched and second most participated code of football.
 Australian rules football originated in Melbourne in the late 1850s and quickly came to dominate in the sport, which it continues to.
 Victoria has more than double the number of players of any other state in Australia accounting for approximately 42% of all Australian players in 2023 and continues to grow strongly.
 In 2023 there were 76 competitions and 1,242 clubs.
 According to Ausplay there are 227,213 adult players of which about one in three are female and 96,068 children playing, similar numbers to soccer.
 The sport is governed by AFL Victoria based in Melbourne.
 The national governing body, the AFL Commission is also based in Melbourne.

 The national Australian Football League (AFL) grew out of the Victorian Football League, founded in 1896, as it expanded nationally in the 1980s.
 10 of 18 AFL clubs remain Victoria-based including the 4 oldest and the most successful with two thirds of all premierships.
 Victoria is home to the Cordner–Eggleston Cup, first contested in 1858 and the longest continuously running football competition in the world.
 It is home to the oldest club in the sport, the Melbourne Football Club which wrote the first rules in 1859 also is the oldest professional football club of any code in the world.
 It was home to the first official tournament in the sport, the Challenge Cup in 1861.
 It is home to the second oldest football league in Australia, the semi-professional Victorian Football Association founded in 1877 which, like the AFL has also begun to expand nationally.
 While Victoria in 2017 accounted for just 30% of all players worldwide, and 40% of Australian players, more than 60% of professional AFL players are recruited from the state.
-Proponents of the game from outside of Victoria have widely criticised the Victorian bias which runs through many aspects of the game nationally.
+Proponents of the game from outside the state have widely criticised the Victorian bias which runs through many aspects of the game nationally.